thibaultduponchelle/bin8x/README.md

 -p  or -ti83plus    : specify ti-83 plus file.
--l  or -lowercase   : keep calculator name lowercase -x  or -executable  : force  "TIOS-executable" bytes to the TI-83 Plus -q  or -unsquish    : use it for regular 83 without shell program.
--u  or -unprotected : generate unprotected files (I don't see any use for
+-l  or -lowercase   : keep calculator name lowercase -x  or -executable  : force  "TIOS-executable" bytes to the TI-83 Plus -q  or -unsquish    : unsquish program (target regular 83 noshell) -u  or -unprotected : generate unprotected files (I don't see any use for
                         that, but you might...).
 -v  or -verbose     : provide a lot of informations while running